shaheenp/mygreeneyed/families/rosaceae/oemleria/oemleria-cerasiformis.md

 genus: Oemleria
 ---

-*Oemleria* -- refers to Herr Oemer of Dresden, Germany, who supplied American plants to the German botanist H.G.L.
-Reichenbach in the mid-1800s

 *cerasiformis* -- shaped like a cherry, referring to the fruit

 ![whole plant](http://www.pnwplants.wsu.edu/Handler.ashx?ImageID=816 "whole plant - courtesy of WSU PNW Plants"){:width="512"}